vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 Now we're ready to start making our application.
 In your IDE open the folder src/main/resources, which should have been generated automatically for you.
 Place shakespeare.txt there.

-Next, create a new Scala file called Main at src/main/scala.
-When the IDE asks whether to create a class, object or trait, choose object.
-Name the file Main.scala.
+Next, create a new Java Class file called Main.java in src/main/java.

 ![intellij5](assets/intellij5.png)